 260 S. Court St., Medina, OH 44256

-Now that your tummy is full it’s of to Castle Noel for a little year-round holiday fun.
-America’s largest indoor Christmas entertainment attraction.
+Now that you have explored Medina Square, it’s time to check out America’s largest indoor Christmas entertainment attraction.
 See NYC animated Christmas windows, Hollywood Christmas movie props, collectible toys and Ralphie’s slide.
+I would allow about 2-3 hours for the complete tour and to browse their store.

 One of my favorite movie props located at Castle Noel is Cousin Eddy’s Trailer from Christmas Vacation.
 The gift shop also carries the Moose Mugs that were featured in the movie.
 I use mine every Christmas!